fronto/reading_guide/README.md

 # reading_guide

-“Right now, I’m trying hard to become better at programming.
+"Right now, I'm trying hard to become better at programming.
 I remember that you mentioned two books: Pragmatic Programming (Hunt & Thomas) and Refactoring (Martin Fowler).
-Is there another book of which you think a starting programmer must have?”
+Is there another book of which you think a starting programmer must have?"

 This is loaded question, so I will try and answer it as best I can.
 It may seem like I am circling around a direct answer to your question, but I need to place it in the wider context.